ckeditor/ckeditor5/packages/ckeditor5-heading/docs/features/headings.md

 ### Installation with toolbar heading buttons

-In order to be able to configure the toolbar buttons for headings and paragraph, you need to import the following into your plugin list and configuration:
+To configure the toolbar buttons for styling text as headings and paragraphs, you need to import the following into your plugin list and configuration:

 ```js
 import HeadingButtonsUI from '@ckeditor/ckeditor5-heading/src/headingbuttonsui';